 Just as significant, we doubt that sentencing judges would be very receptive to Rule 35 motions proffered at the time the execution of a term of imprisonment is suspended in whole or in part and the defendant given a term of probation.
 Moreover, the sentencing judge cannot know of events that might occur later and that might bear on what would constitute an appropriate term of imprisonment should the defendant violate his probation. . . .
 In particular, it is only with the revocation hearing that the judge is in a position to consider whether a sentence originally suspended pending probation should be reduced.
 The revocation hearing is thus the first point at which an offender can be afforded a realistic opportunity to plead for a light sentence.
-If the offender is to be provided two chances with the sentencing judge, to be meaningful this second sentence must occur subsequent to the revocation hearing.
+If the offender is to be provided two chances with the sentencing judge, to be meaningful this second sentence must occur subsequent to the revocation

 Note to Subdivision (b).
 This amendment to Rule 35(b) conforms its language to the nonliteral interpretation which most courts have already placed upon the rule, namely, that it suffices that the defendant's motion was made within the 120 days and that the court determines the motion within a reasonable time thereafter.
-United States v.
-DeMier, 671 F.2d 1200 (8th Cir.
-1982); United States v.
-Smith, 650 F.2d 206 (9th Cir.
-1981); United States v.
+States v.
 Johnson, 634 F.2d 94 (3d Cir.
 1980); United States v.
 Mendoza, 581 F.2d 89 (5th Cir.
-1978); United States v.
-Stollings, 516 F.2d 1287 (4th Cir.
+1978); United States V. Stollings, 516 F.2d 1287 (4th Cir.
 1975).
 Despite these decisions, a change in the language is deemed desirable to remove any doubt which might arise from dictum in some cases, e.g., United States v.
 Addonizio, 442 U.S. 178, 189 (1979), that Rule 35 only "authorizes District Courts to reduce a sentence within 120 days" and that this time period "is jurisdictional, and may not be extended."
 See United States v.
 Kajevic, 711 F.2d 767 (7th Cir.
 1983), following the Addonizio dictum.